 In a traditional review, the person who initially reviewed your claim will look over it again.

-The CCK Team Can Help You File an NOD
+The CCK Team Can Help You File a NOD

-Filing an NOD incorrectly can jeopardize your claim.
+Filing a NOD incorrectly can jeopardize your claim.
 Call today to discuss your case: 800-544-9144.
 The initial consultation is always free.

 OUR CLIENTS LOVE US, AND SO WILL YOU.
 SEE WHAT CCK CLIENTS HAVE TO SAY.